 If you are in a suicidal crisis, call the National Suicide Prevention Lifeline at 1-800-273-8255, or text TALK to the Crisis Text Line at 741741.
 Help is available 24/7.

 If someone you know is experiencing a suicidal crisis, here are five practical steps to help them.

 Before you leave, take a second to subscribe to my email list.
-You won’t want to miss out on more bipolar basics, weekly devotionals, and my latest blog posts jam-packed with helpful strategies that you can apply to your own life.
+You won’t want to miss out on more bipolar basics, weekly devotionals, and my latest blog posts jam-packed with helpful strategies that you can apply to your life.
 As an added bonus, you will receive a free download of my top five favorite bipolar disorder online resources.
-You won’t want to miss it.